puppetlabs-toy-chest/puppetlabs-aws/README.md

 * ENV['IAM_ROLE_NAME'] - This is the friendly IAM role name.
 * ENV['IAM_ROLE_ARN] - This is the ARN allocated to the IAM role

-*Note* when setting the IAM environment variables it is important that you set both variables.
+**Note:** when setting the IAM environment variables it is important that you set both variables.
 The ARN must corespond to the friendly IAM role name.